-Reasonable Adjustments. (a) Where Doctors have a disability (whether permanent or temporary) the Health Service is required to make reasonable adjustments to enable the Doctor to continue to perform their duties, subject to subclause 62.2(b) below.
+Reasonable Adjustments. (a) Where Employees have a disability (whether permanent or temporary) the Employer is required to make reasonable adjustments to enable the Employee to continue to perform their duties, subject to subclause 63.2(b) below.

 Reasonable Adjustments are those adjustments made to remove barriers preventing people from integrating into the workplace.
 The duty to provide reasonable adjustments is a positive duty to remove any barriers or provide extra support to disabled employees in the workplace and for applicants during the recruitment process.
 Failure to make that adjustment may amount to discrimination.
 (See Appendix 1 for further guidance).